12.3-Inch Bar LCD Module for Transportation Systems

 The module needs to be evaluated together with brightness, interface, mounting, and enclosure constraints.

-Lower Mismatch Risk
+Lower Layout Risk

 Project-Level Technical Direction